davidebolo1993/NanoR/README.md

 ## Background

-NanoR was developed under RStudio with R 3.1.3 and tested on Unix, MacOSX and Windows using:
+NanoR was developed under R 3.1.3 and tested on Unix, MacOSX and Windows using:

 - MinKNOW-basecalled MinION .fast5 data obtained using R9.4 and R9.5 MinION Flow Cells
 - Albacore-basecalled MinION .fast5 data obtained using R9.4 and R9.5 MinION Flow Cells